Is Aluminum Wiring Safe?

 Obviously this is the best and safest long term solution to the aluminum wire dilemma.
 For obvious reasons, it is also the most labor intensive and costly method, with investments ranging from $7,000 to $20,000 plus, depending on the size of the home.
 Over all costs may possibly be decreased when rewiring is coordinated with other major or structural renovations.

 All three of these methods should be performed by a trained and certified electrical contractor to ensure proper installation procedures are strictly followed.
-Depending on the circumstances, a Blue Crest Electric electrician may recommend one or a combination of the above options.
+Blue Crest Electric can perform all three of these methods, visit our residential electrical services page to learn more.
+Depending on the circumstances, a Blue Crest Electric electrician may recommend one or a combination of the above methods.

 “Recently we had our home wiring changed over from aluminum to copper wiring due to a concern about fire and insurance premiums.
 We went back to Blue Crest because they had previously solved a problem that three other electricians could not solve.